Avionics Maintenance Technology

 How Much Do Avionics Maintenance Technology Majors Make?

 Salaries According to BLS

 Average salaries range from $55,530 to $65,330 (25th to 75th percentile) for careers related to avionics maintenance technology/technician.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.